needle-mirror/com.unity.xr.arcore/Documentation~/arcore-session-recording.md

 ---
 # ARCore Session Recording

-**Note**: The session recording feature described below is currently only supported when the graphics rendering API is set to `OpenGLES3`.
-Attempting to play back a session recording through the ARCore playback APIs, when the graphics rendering API is set to `Vulkan`, will not succeed.

 ARCore allows you to record an ArSession to an `.mp4` and play it back at a later time.
 To support this feature, the [ARCoreSessionSubsystem](xref:UnityEngine.XR.ARCore.ARCoreSessionSubsystem) exposes the following methods:

 * [StartRecording](xref:UnityEngine.XR.ARCore.ARCoreSessionSubsystem.StartRecording(UnityEngine.XR.ARCore.ArRecordingConfig))